Questions I Should Ask My Wedding Photographer

 14. Are guests allowed to take photos during your shots?

-This one’s important if you have a relative who loves their camera.
-Some photographers are flexible, while others prefer to be the sole shooter during key moments to avoid interference.
-Ask about their approach to "guest photographers."
+This is especially important if you have a relative or friend who loves to take photos.
+Some photographers prefer to be the sole shooter during key moments to avoid distractions, while others are more flexible.
+Always ask about a photographer’s approach to “guest photographers.”

 15. What’s your communication style leading up to and after the wedding?